-A person may want to claim compensation if they are caused by avoidable suffering.
-If that is the case, then a no win fee solicitor could assist the claimant throughout the claims process, providing them with guidance and knowledge throughout their case.
+By Lewis Hendrix.
+Last Updated 21st March 2023.
+Welcome to our personal injury claim going to court guide, which asks, “how many personal injury claims go to court in the UK?” and explains the personal injury compensation claim process.A person may want to claim compensation if they are caused by avoidable suffering.
+If that is the case, then a No Win No Fee solicitor could assist the claimant throughout the claims process, providing them with guidance and knowledge throughout their case.

 Select A Section